strata-io/strata-service-extension-examples/amazon-verfied-permissions/README.md

 * Enter an app name, like *Sonar-app*.
 * Ensure **Generate a client secret** is selected under Client secret.
 * Under **Allowed callback URLs**, enter `https://localhost/oidc`
-* Ensure that **OpenID Connect scopes** contains `email`, `openid`, and `profile`.
+* Ensure that the **OpenID Connect scopes** field contains `email`, `openid`, and `profile`.

 1. Scroll to the bottom and click **Create user pool**.
-2. After you've created the user pool and you've been redirected to the User pools page, click the user pool you've just created.
+2. After you have created the user pool and you have been redirected to the User pools page, click the user pool you have just created.
 3. Make a note of the **User Pool ID** and **AWS region**.
 4. Go to the App integration tab and scroll down to the App client list.
 Click the app name.
 5. On the app client page, copy the **Client ID** and **Client secret**.